tesseract-robotics/tesseract_docs/_source/planning/overview/tesseract_command_language_doc.rst

 Now that the program has been created additional utility function will be discussed.

-One useful feature of the Command Language, is it can be serialized to xml and de-serialized from xml.
+One useful feature of the Command Language, is it can be serialized to xml and deserialized from xml.

 .. code-block:: c++